A brief overview of mission operations at ESA.

 ESOC serves as the Operations Control Centre (OCC) for ESA's robotic missions, and provides facilities for our Main Control Room, Dedicated Control Rooms (smaller control rooms dedicated to specific missions) and the Estrack Control Centre – which controls our ground tracking stations worldwide.

-ESOC also hosts control facilities for satellite communications, flight dynamics, navigation, networks and other special functions.
+ESOC hosts facilities for satellite communications, flight dynamics, navigation, networks and other special functions.

 In addition to operating ESA missions, we provide services to a variety of internal and external clients for launch and LEOP, space debris tracking and collision alerts, geodata analysis, software development, navigation and much more.